byu-dml/DeepMetafeatures/README.md

 1. In production.sh, development.sh, and tuning.sh, you can change which meta model is being used.
 The meta models to choose from are lstm, dag_lstm, transformer, and dag_transformer
 2. In tuning.sh, you need to select whether to use the development data set or the production data set since tuning is **not** separated into two bash scripts, one for development and the other for production
 3. Additionally, in tuning.sh, you can select which tuning algorithm to use, whether it's bayesian or a genetic algorithm.
-4. In development.sh, and production.sh, and tuning.sh, you can also choose which metafeature type to use.
+4. In development.sh, production.sh, and tuning.sh, you can also choose which metafeature type to use.
 The choices are traditional, deep, or both.